validatorjs/validator.js/README.md

         console.log(e); //Please enter a valid integer
     }

-To attach a custom error handler, modify the onError method of the Validator class
+To attach a custom error handler, modify the `onError` method of Validator

     Validator.error = function(msg) {
         //Do something